Hampton Roads Ecumenical Lodgings and Provisions - HELP programs.

 Connections are offered to health services.
 Clinics in the eastern Virginia region have doctors (most of whom are volunteers) and often a part-time nurse on staff.
 The centers provide routine checkups, screenings and basic medical care.
 There may also be flu shots, substance abuse screenings, counseling and care for diabetes and heart disease, immunizations and more.
 There can also be vouchers for medications as well.
 If needed, the clinic will offer other medical professionals as needed.

 Income qualified families have access to some or all of the following at no cost to them.
 It also depends on resources that are available, which is driven by funding.
 The basic needs may be clothing, hygiene and toiletries.
 Telephones and computers can be used for job searching or training.
 If more complicated needs are out there, then the financial aid below may be an option.
+Find additional details on free stuff for the needy.

 The Homelessness Prevention team works with tenants facing eviction due to unpaid rent or even utilities.
 Staff from the non-profit will help people become self-sufficient.
 This may include applications to grants as well as tips on stabilizing their current situation.
 There will then be education arranged to help them manage their finances moving forward.
 If unpaid utility bills are what is causing the hardship, then Hampton Roads Ecumenical Lodgings and Provisions will try to arrange cash assistance for overdue heating or electric bills for income eligible individuals who have received notice of service termination.